zdeluna/capstone-project/server/README.md

 measurement - The unit of measurement to measure activity

 duration - The number of days of the challenge

-## Update the activity total of a participant

-### PATCH /challenges/:challengeID/participants/:participantID

-#### Parameters:

-challengeID - The id of the challenge

-participantID - The id of the participant

-#### Body Parameters: Required

-activity - The total amount of the participant in the challenge

 ## Delete a challenge